 Worn by an underpronator, this shoe shows wear up the outside.

 Pronation is part of your natural gait so if you are an underpronator it is very hard to change it.
 However, there are some simple things you can do to help your body with the lack of shock absorption and reduce your risk of injury, including:

 - Wear properly-fitted, supportive shoes and replace them regularly as worn shoes worsen the effects of under-pronation

 - Look for shoes that have extra cushioning to provide extra shock absorption

 - Use custom foot orthotics or off-the-shelf insoles to help with weight distribution and increased shock absorption

-When it comes to underpronation prevention is the best approach.
-Take a look at the wear patterns on your footwear and if they indicate you may be an underpronator book an appointment with you local Canadian Certified Pedorthist.
+When it comes to underpronation, prevention is the best approach.
+Take a look at the wear pattern on your footwear and if they indicate you may be an underpronator, book an appointment with your local Canadian Certified Pedorthist.
 Your Pedorthist will do a full gait assessment and recommend a treatment program that is appropriate for you.